Supporting Patient & Family Support Services

 - To donate online, please visit UC San Diego Online Giving.
 By using this link, your gift will be directed to the Patient Empowerment Fund, which benefits Patient & Family Support Services.

 - To donate by phone, please call the Moores Cancer Center Development Office, (858) 534-8439 and direct your gift to the Patient Empowerment Fund, F-2321.

 - To donate by mail, please use the Make a Gift form.
 Under “Please tell us where to direct this gift,” click the button next to “For the following area of cancer research and care” and enter in the box: Patient Empowerment Fund, F-2321.

 - To discuss planned giving, please contact Sandy Liarakos, Executive Director of Development, email@example.com or (858) 246-1569.
 Through planned giving, donors can include a gift to a charitable institution in their estate plan and take advantage of tax benefits.
 Gifts to UC San Diego Moores Cancer Center can be made to a specific program or service, such as counseling, writing workshop, acupuncture, music therapy or support groups.
 If you are leaning toward a particular use for your gift but are unsure about the specifics, we can help you identify potential funding opportunities.

 For questions or more information please contact Sandy Liarakos, Executive Director of Development, firstname.lastname@example.org or 858-246-1569, or Dr. Scott Irwin, Director of Patient & Family Support Services, email@example.com or 858-822-5381.

-Celebrate Hope Reception and Dinner: Extraordinary Caregiver of the Year
+Celebrate Hope Reception: Extraordinary Caregiver of the Year

 Past Extraordinary Caregivers of the Year